 *Can be substituted with any other flour PLUS 1.5 tsp baking powder and a small pinch of salt.

-**I made the cookies with oat milk, almond milk, coconut milk, and standard milk.
+**I made the cookies with oat milk, almond milk, coconut milk, and barista soy milk.
 All work equally well but there are little differences in flavour depending on the milk used.

-- If using a cookie stamp, I recommend refrigerating the dough for at least 20 minutes before you stamp as it will help to set the stamp design into the cookie.
+- If you are using a cookie stamp, I recommend refrigerating the dough for at least 20 minutes before you stamp as it will help to set the stamp design into the cookie.

-- If using a cookie stamp, I recommend dusting your stamp with flour/icing sugar (tap off the excess!) before stamping the dough to ensure no dough sticks to the stamp.
+- If you are using a cookie stamp, I recommend dusting your stamp with flour/icing sugar (tap off the excess!) before stamping the dough to ensure no dough sticks to the stamp.